 So when the fermentation slows way down - remember the guidelines above - you are ready to rack to secondary.
 A glass secondary (or Better Bottle) will keep oxygen from getting near the alcohol molecules - oxygen is VERY bad!
 (For wine, it is the worst danger you have, bar nothing.)

 The process of racking (siphoning) is fairly straightforward, especially if you have the right tools.
 All of our starter kits have "auto-syphons" in them.
 This makes the process foolproof.
 Remember, when siphoning, gravity is your friend.
 The bigger the height (gravity) differential between the liquid-filled container, and the empty (receiving) container, the easier your liquid will flow.
 The filled container should be on a countertop, the empty container should be on the floor.
 You should have at least five to six feet of flexible siphon tubing hooked onto your auto-syphon.
 If you have less, think twice about siphoning: you will splash and oxidize your product.
 Many stores sell their customers three feet of siphon tubing this is ridiculous, and you cannot successfully siphon with this small length.
 Ask for you money back.
 You need five feet minimum.
-Main Street usually sells six-foot lengths, just to be sure.
+Main Street usually sells five-foot lengths, but can sell you longer lengths if needed.

 Place the lower end of your siphon tube into the BOTTOM of the receiving (empty) container.
 Hook the other end to your sterilized auto-syphon.
 Hold your auto-siphon in the middle of your liquid-filled container.
 DO NOT rest the auto-siphon in the sediment on the bottom of the fermenter.
 Pump your auto-siphon a few times, and the liquid should begin to flow into the bottom of the receiving container.
 As the liquid drops out of the filled container, move the bottom of your auto-siphon lower to keep it submerged.
 Eventually, you can tilt the draining container into a 45-degree angle, and suck the pooled liquid off of the "pancake batter" sludge that covers the bottom.
 If you happen to vacuum up some of the sediment, do not worry - it will settle out in the secondary.
 That's it.